If your turtle’s shell looks dry, it’s probably because one of these three reasons. And fortunately, they are all easy fixes!

 Let’s get straight to it.

-If your turtle’s shell looks dry, it’s likely going to be because of one of 3 reasons; hard water mineral deposits or retained scutes or the wrong humidity.
+If your turtle’s shell looks dry, it’s likely because one of three reasons: hard water mineral deposits, retained scutes, or unhealthy humidity levels.
 Luckily, they are all relatively easy to fix.
 Here’s how.

 Let’s start with hard water mineral deposits.

 Your Turtle’s Shell Is Dry From Hard Water Deposits

 Hard water is essentially water with a relatively high content of dissolved calcium and magnesium.
 It is often found in the Western half of the United States, in states such as Texas, Oklahoma, Utah, and Nevada, but can be found in states all over the country.
 Despite what you might think, hard water is actually safe to drink for you and your turtle.
 In fact, some studies have shown that hard-chlorinated water can reduce plaque build-up in arteries.